torvalds/linux/Documentation/driver-api/media/drivers/dvb-usb.rst

   2005-05-30

-  - added basic isochronous support to the dvb-usb-framework
+  - added basic isochroanalus support to the dvb-usb-framework
   - added support for Conexant Hybrid reference design and Nebula DigiTV USB